 The department responsible for the operation of the asset is involved in decision making throughout the asset’s lifetime.
 The management services techniques, including operational research, work study, programming, planning, scheduling and cost accounting and control, all have a role to play in guiding these decisions and in providing input and feedback to other departments.

 Whilst output achievements are precise in nature, forecasts are less definitive.
-‘When the forecast is made before the asset is acquired, it can contain very significant uncertainties and similar problems beset forecasts projecting the distant periods of an asset’s life.
+When the forecast is made before the asset is acquired, it can contain very significant uncertainties and similar problems beset forecasts projecting the distant periods of an asset’s life.
 The more uncertain the input data, the more predictive the forecast and the more predictive the forecast the greater the risk to the enterprise.
 Consequently, medium and long-term forecasting requires the application of mathematical modelling techniques to assess not only quantitative matters like output and market size but also the related, more intangible, qualitative aspects of probability and sensitivity which really indicate the degree of risk in acting on the forecast.
 Similarly, the mathematical approach to stock” control through optimizing buffer storage and lead time, prompt reordering, improved transportation and distribution by means of linear programming and better service by means of the use of queuing can have significant effect on the amount of capital tied up in stock.

-The work study techniques of work measurement and method study are used to optimize the employment of Iabour and the utilization of the asset and their results are also invaluable in production planning and control.
+The work study techniques of work measurement and method study are used to optimize the employment of labour and the utilization of the asset and their results are also invaluable in production planning and control.

 Quality assurance procedures for the asset’s products can reflect on the asset itself.
 “For example, increasing reject rates might indicate a declining quality. of the asset showing the need for intensified maintenance or earlier replacement.
 Alternatively, for example, there may be operator failures which would signal to the personnel function a possible need for retraining.
 Terotechnology covers these aspects in order to bring significant benefits to the organization.